-procedures that are specified in Title IV-D related to genetic testing would generally not be applicable in such cases.
-16)
+procedures that are specified in Title IV-D related to genetic testing would generally not be applicable in such cases.17)

-Federal law requires states to have procedures that permit the establishment of paternity for all children under the age of 18.17 TANF applicants and recipients are legally required to cooperate in establishing paternity or obtaining support payments, and may be penalized for noncooperation.
+Federal law requires states to have procedures that permit the establishment of paternity for all children under the age of 18.
+TANF applicants and recipients are legally required to cooperate in establishing paternity or obtaining support payments, and may be penalized for noncooperation.
 If it is determined that an individual is not cooperating and that individual does not qualify for any good cause or other exception, the state must reduce the family's TANF benefit by at least 25%, and may eliminate it entirely.
 Additional federal requirements associated with paternity establishment include the following:

-- state CSE programs must establish paternity for at least 90% of the CSE cases needing such a determination; - each state must implement a simple civil process for establishing paternity; - an affidavit must be available that can be completed by men voluntarily acknowledging paternity and that the affidavit be entitled to full faith and credit in any state;18 - a signed acknowledgment of paternity must be considered a legal finding of paternity unless it is rescinded within 60 days, and thereafter may be challenged in court only on the basis of fraud, duress, or material mistake of fact; and - no judicial or administrative action will be needed to ratify an acknowledgment that is not challenged.
-19
+- state CSE programs must establish paternity for at least 90% of the CSE cases needing such a determination; - each state must implement a simple civil process for establishing paternity; - an affidavit must be available to voluntarily acknowledge paternity and a completed affidavit must be entitled to full faith and credit in any state;19 - a signed acknowledgment of paternity must be considered a legal finding of paternity unless it is rescinded within 60 days, and thereafter may be challenged in court only on the basis of fraud, duress, or material mistake of fact; and - no judicial or administrative action will be needed to ratify an acknowledgment that is not challenged.20

-For contested paternity cases, federal law further requires that all parties submit to genetic testing.20
+For contested paternity cases, federal law further requires that all parties submit to genetic testing.21